GregHacob/Udacity-Machine-Learning-Projects/Deep Learning/README.md

 Password : Udacity

-I may stop the server to saave costs.
+I may stop the server to save costs.
 I will be more than happy to restart the server for your experiments.
 Please contact me if you need to access the server.